bcsitera/bcsitera.github.io/apps/realtime-bank/docs/en-US/help.md

 Open Bank Account card and choose the connector in the Bank Connector field.
 If no connector is specified, the transaction information for this bank account will not be pulled into Business Central.

 On the Bank Account card, there is a button Set Starting Date for Bank Connector, where you have to set the date of switching to Realtime Bank and the opening balance in the bank on that day.

 ### Setup Realtime Bank
 Open Realtime Bank Setup and assign the number series for the Posted Transaction Nos. field.
+If there are bank accounts that you do not want to be reflected in Business Central, it is possible to download only bank messages that relate to the accounts saved in Business Central.
+To do this, enable the feature "Filter Incoming Messages".

+In the settings related to the processing of bank messages, it is possible to display service fees on separate lines in the _Payment Reconciliation Journal_.
+To do this, enable "Charges on Separate Line".
+If you enable "Name in Posting Description", the name of the related party will also be added to the text of the transaction taken from the bank.

-In the Application Logic field, select Payment Reconciliation Journal.
-Other application methods will not be supported and will be removed in the future.
+In the _Application Logic_ field, select "Payment Reconciliation Journal".
+Other application methods will soon not be supported and will be removed.
+"Match Opposite Entries" means that when applying, the system also searches for matching entries among open entries with opposite symbols.
+E.g. both invoice and credit invoice entries are used.
+If the payment was made via Business Central, "Match Credit Transfer Register" automatically matches the transactions with the data from the Credit Transfer Registers.

 ### Setup Signed Payments